khan4019/angular-interview-questions/README.md

-### Question about understanding
+### Why Category (Verifies you Understand)
 2. Why would you use angular-cli
-4. Why would you use a component
-1. Why will you use a module
 3. What are the difference between a component and a directive
-5. Why would you use a module
 6. Why would you use typescript aka benefits of typescript

 Answers link coming soon

-## intermediate developer
+## Intermediate Level

 you built angular2 you played with routing, https, different built process, unit test, etc. here are the questions you could expect

-In the intermediate level you are very compfortable with angular2.
+In the intermediate level you are very comfortable with angular.
 Hence there is no what questions.
 Actually you know all of them by now.
 Hence there will be only how and why type questions

-### What category questions (just few bonus)
+### What Category Questions
 1. What is the difference between RouterModule.forRoot() vs RouterModule.forChild()?
 Why is it important?
 1. What is the difference between an observable and a promise?
 1. What are some of the angular apis that are using observables?